cdmill/sesh.nvim/README.md

 {
     -- directory where session files are saved dir = vim.fn.stdpath("state") .. "/sessions/",
-    -- if true, auto-saves session before exiting vim. if a number, specifies the minimum -- number of file buffers to be open for a session to be saved. note that autosave=true -- is equivalent to autosave=1, and autosave=false is equivalent to autosave=0 autosave = false,
+    -- if true, auto-saves session before exiting vim. if a number, specifies the -- minimum number of file buffers to be open for a session to be saved. note that -- autosave=true is equivalent to autosave=1, and autosave=false is equivalent to autosave=0
+    autosave = false,
-    -- if true, auto-loads session (if one exsits) when starting vim autoload = false,
+    -- if true, auto-loads session (if one exists) when starting vim autoload = false,
     -- if true, use git branch to save session use_branch = true,